-The net amount of GST payable or receivable to government authorities is included as part of receivables or payables in the balance sheet
+The net amount of GST payable to or receivable from government authorities is included as part of receivables or payables in the balance sheet.

 Cash flows are included in the cash flow statement on a gross basis and the GST component of cash flows arising from investing and financing activities, which is recoverable from, or payable to, the taxation authority are classified as operating cash flows.